marcosivni/WebHigiia/model/Model.md

 );
 ```

 While the syntax is standard SQL for most the constraint `METRIC` defines the distance functions associated with the `PARTICULATE` (3-dimensional) `PcaF` attribute: `L1, L2, CANBERRA`.
-Those metrics must be previously created by the [Higiia instantiation script](www).
+Those metrics must be previously created by the [Higiia instantiation script][higiiaddl].

 Attributes {`biRads`, `density`, `subtlety`} are optional values that we can set Higiia to target (labeling, etc.).
 For instance, `biRads` is a consolidated [ACR-NEMA descriptor][birads] for mammograms that scales from `0` to `6`.
 Therefore, we can set Higiia to keep `biRads` as a **search scope** for the `Mammogram` table with a SQL insert into the Higiia internal table.